Last Updated: May 13, 2026

 Do snails eat algae?

-What kind of fish keeps the tank clean?
+What fish keeps a freshwater tank the cleanest?

 Why does my fish tank keep turning green?